 Homework

 Maths homework is based on arithmetic and helping the children to develop their skills in addition, subtraction, multiplication and division as well as calculations involving fractions and percentages.
-All pupils have been given a help sheet to show the methods that we use in school and this can be used to support your child with their homework.

 Curriculum information